chanchadsahil7/chanchadsahil7.github.io/_posts/journal/2020-10-12-Entry-001-Daily-Journal.md

 ## Second half of the day.
 ### Again Some random stuff
-Washed my dishes after Washed my dishes after having lunch cause Modiji told *Atma Nirbhar Bharat*.
+Washed my dishes after having lunch cause Modiji told *Atma Nirbhar Bharat*.
 Then at around 2pm water is purified at my place for storing drinking water because SMC says *Mah City..
 Mah Rules* hehe. zyada ho gaya I know.
 I like helping my mother with small work.
 I help her collect clothes from terrace and sometimes help her in mopping also.

 Went back to work and realized that my data pack is exhausted and also from morning wifi wasn't working.
 So i have now no other solution but to wait for the internet to come back.
 So I spent time on writing my first ever [Andaman Travel Blog](https://chanchadsahil7.github.io/travel/Andaman-Nicobar-Life-Without-Chaos-Part-1.html).
 Give it a read if you are interested.